DestroyedClone/RiskOfBulletstorm/README.md

 ## White

-[nonfunctional] Cartographer's Ring: Upon starting the next stage, 25% chance (+10% chance per stack) of automatically scanning the stage.
+Cartographer's Ring: Upon starting the next stage, 25% chance (+10% chance per stack) of automatically scanning the stage.

-[nonfunctional] Mustache: 25% (+5% per stack) chance to heal for 25% health.
+Mustache: 25% (+5% per stack) chance to heal for 25% health.

 [nonfunctional] Irradiated Lead: 5% chance per stack to Poison.

 ## Green

-+1 Bullets: +10% base damage (+1% per stack)
++1 Bullets: +25% damage dealt (+5% per stack)

 [unimplemented] Battle Standard: Increases damage of non-player allies.
 Does not apply to turrets.

-[nonfunctional] Disarming Personality: Reduces chest prices
+Disarming Personality: Reduces chest prices by -15% (-5% per stack)

 Enraging Photo: Gain a temporary +100% damage boost upon taking 33% of your health in damage for 1 (+0.25 per stack) seconds.
 => TODO: Health Requirement Loss

+[unimplemented] Ghost Bullets: Projectiles and Bullets pierce 1 (+1 per stack) enemies but reduces subsequent damage by 50% per enemy.

 Green Guon Stone: Upon taking 33% damage, has a 10% chance to heal you instead.
 Rises to 25% if fatal.
 Heals for 50 health + 25 per stack.
 => TODO: Add Health Check

 Macho Brace: Gain +30% (+10% per stack) damage bonus upon using your utility.
+Damage bonus is used up when attacking.
 => TODO: Add check for CombatSkill, add check for equipment use

-[nonfunctional] Ring of Chest Friendship: Increases credits of interactables by 10% (+1% per stack)
+Ring of Chest Friendship: Increases credits of interactables by +10% (+2% per stack)

 [nonfunctional] Rocket-Powered Bullets: Increases projectile speed by 50% (+5% per stack).

 Roll Bomb: After using your Utility, drop 1 bomb(s) (+1 per stack) for 80% damage.

-[nonfunctional] Scope: Reduces bullet spread by 10% (+5% per stack).
+Scope: Reduces bullet spread by -10% (-5% per stack).

-[nonfunctional] Scouter: Shows enemy health and damage in chat on hit.
+Scouter: Shows enemy health and damage in chat on hit to a pinged enemy.
 Only shows number of digits depending on InventoryCount.
 DamageType only shows up after 2 Scouters.

 ## Red